 The audit files are the primary frame of reference used by supervisory personnel to review the work of assistants.
 The careful review by supervisors also provides evidence that the audit was properly supervised.

 In addition to the purposes directly related to the audit report, the audit files often serve as the basis for preparing tax returns, filings with the SEC, and other reports.
 They are also a source of information for issuing communications to management and those charged with governance, such as the audit committee, concerning various matters such as internal control deficiencies or operational recommendations.
 Audit files are also a useful frame of reference for training personnel and as an aid in planning and coordinating subsequent audits.

 Table 3-6 Terms, Audit Procedures, and Types

 of Evidence

 Term and Definition Illustrative Audit Type of

 Procedure Evidence

-Examine -A reasonably Examine a sample of Documentation
+Examine-A reasonably detailed study Examine a sample of Documentation

-detailed study of a vendors' invoices to
+of a document to determine specific vendors' invoices to

-document to determine determine whether the
+facts about it. determine whether the

-specific facts about it. goods or services
+goods or services

 received are reasonable

-Scan-A less-detailed Scan the sales journal, Analytical
+Scan-A less-detailed examination of Scan the sales journal, Analytical

-examination of document looking for large and
+document to determine whether there is looking for large and procedures

-to determine whether unusual transactions procedures

-there is something

-unusual warranting
+something unusual warranting further unusual transactions

-further investigation.
+investigation.

-Read -An examination Read the minutes of a Documentation
+Read-An examination of written Read the minutes of a Documentation

-of written information to board of directors
+information to determine facts pertinent board of directors

-determine facts pertinent meeting and
+to the audit. meeting and

+summarize all

+information that is

+pertinent to the

+financial statements in

+an audit file.

+Compute-A calculation done by the Compute inventory Analytical

+auditor independent of the client. turnover and compare procedures

+those with previous

+years as a test of

+inventory

+obsolescence.

-to the audit. summarize all
+Recompute-A calculation done to Recompute the unit Recalculation

+determine whether a client's sales price

+calculation is correct.